Altmetrics

 How the Almetric Attention Score is calculated.

-Also available is a bookmarklet for integration with the toolbar in Internet browsers (Chrome, Firefox or Safari).
+Altmetric also offers a free a bookmarklet to add to your toolbar in your Internet browsers (Chrome, Firefox or Safari).

 Altmetrics in DiVA